2-24-battalion-org-au/website-source/webpages/products.md

 ## Order and Payment methods
 1. Post a cheque or money order made out to '2/24 Battalion Association' to accompany the order to <br>
- Mr R Nicholson, 34 Jamescott Drive, Drouin Vic  3188
+ Mr R Nicholson - 2/24 Orders, 34 Jamescott Drive, Drouin Vic  3188
 2. Electronic Orders - send an email (with details of order and recipient address) to <br>
 orders@2-24.battalion.org.au (post a cheque or complete a bank transfer - see below)<br>
  By bank transfer to: Account Name - The Australian Infantry Battalion Association, Inc. <br>